pranav110299/learning-javascript/README.md

 When you introduce a new piece of data into a JavaScript program, the browser saves it as an instance of the data type.
 All data types have access to specific properties that are passed down to each instance. eg : console.log('Teaching the world how to code'.length);
     length= 30
+7. Methods : Remember that methods are actions we can perform.
+Data types have access to specific methods that allow us to handle instances of that data type.
+JavaScript provides a number of string methods.

+We call, or use, these methods by appending an instance with:

+a period (the dot operator)
+the name of the method
+opening and closing parentheses